allan-tulane/fa-23-assignment-01-Zaji-L/assignment-01.md

   - 3e.
 (4 pts) Assume that we parallelize in a similar way we did with `sum_list_recursive`.
 That is, each recursive call spawns a new thread.
 What is the Work and Span of this algorithm?
+The span is still O(log n) in the best case because each level of the recursion tree can be executed in parallel.
+Work stays the same as well.
 .
 .
 .